Lone Pine Lake, East Inlet Trailhead, Rocky Mountain National Park, Colorado

 Key GPS Coordinates - DATUM WGS84View Interactive Google Map

-- The East Inlet Valley is especially rich in wildlife.
-Look for moose browsing in marshy meadows in the early morning and, as temperatures rise, in dark timber later in the day as temperatures rise.
+- Moose are frequently seen on the East Inlet Trail.
+Look for moose browsing in marshy meadows in the early morning, and in dark timber later in the day as temperatures rise.
 Keep a safe, respectful distance from wildlife.

-- Lake Verna is 1.4 miles from Lone Pine Lake, and Spirit Lake is 1.1 miles further on an unimproved trail from the west edge of Lake Verna.
-The trail may be difficult to follow, especially with lingering snow.
+- Lake Verna is 1.5 miles from Lone Pine Lake, and Spirit Lake is 1.0 miles further on an unimproved trail from Verna.
+The unimproved trail can be difficult to follow, especially with lingering snow.

-- The East Inlet Trail hosts 8 backcountry campsites between the trailhead and Lake Verna that fill up quickly throughout the summer.
+- The East Inlet Trail has 8 backcountry campsites between the trailhead and Lake Verna that fill up quickly throughout the summer.
 Advance reservations are necessary.

 - Contact the ranger station for fishing rules and regulations.
 A Colorado fishing license is required.
 Rules are strictly enforced.